 5. Map skills will relate to all of the above lenses.
 Fieldwork skills will be used where appropriate to the topic e.g. there is opportunity to explore the depth, width, flow rates and features of a local Nottinghamshire river within the rivers unit.

-Our intent statement fully considers our aims for children within geography throughout their time at Tollerton.
-We believe we fully ensure that children will leave Tollerton with a solid foundation in geography and ready for key stage 3.
+We believe we fully ensure that children will leave Tollerton with a solid foundation in geography, hopefully be keen to become geographers but most certainly ready for key stage 3.